-- 4. A student who reenters or is readmitted to the college within a five year period will be held to the course and graduation requirements of either the current catalog or the catalog that was in effect on the date of his/her initial matriculation.
-If, during the five year period, course and/or program changes were instituted to assist students seeking licensing in a particular area of study, these changes become part of the graduation requirement. - 5.
-A student who reenters or is readmitted to the institution after a five year period shall be required to meet all course and graduation requirements of the catalog in place as of the readmission or reentry date. - J. Course Registration/Limitations - 1.
-A student in good standing may register for up to the maximum number of credits allowed by his/her program per semester.
+- 4. A student who reenters or is readmitted to the college within a five-year period will be held to the course and graduation requirements of either the current catalog or the catalog that was in effect on the date of his/her initial matriculation.
+If, during the five-year period, course and/or program changes were instituted to assist students seeking licensing in a particular area of study, these changes become part of the graduation requirement. - 5.
+A student who reenters or is readmitted to the institution after a five-year period shall be required to meet all course and graduation requirements of the catalog in place as of the readmission or reentry date.

+J. Course Registration/Limitations

+- 1. A student in good standing may register for up to the maximum number of credits allowed by his/her program per semester.
 (Note Once a program area determines what the maximum number is, it should be sent to the Provost.) - 2.
-A student who wishes to register for more than the maximum number of credits allowed by his/her program may do so with the approval of the department chair or division dean. - 3.
-Courses may be offered outside of the traditional semester.
+A student who wishes to register for more than the maximum number of credits allowed by their program may do so with the approval of the school dean.

+- 3. Courses may be offered outside of the traditional semester.
 Details on all course offerings can be obtained by contacting the Office of Records and Registration. - 4.
 A student may add or drop a full semester course without charge through the fifth calendar day of the first week of the semester.
-For Session A, B, D, E, and F classes, a student may add or drop a course through the second class meeting of the session.
-No student will be allowed to register for a course after the last day of course change until there is consultation with the department chair or division dean, and approval of the faculty involved.
+For Session A, B, D, E, and F classes, a student may add or drop a course through the second-class meeting of the session.
+No student will be allowed to register for a course after the last day of course change until there is consultation with the school dean, and approval of the faculty involved.
 Unless waived, any course added after the last day of course change shall be subject to the established fee per course. - 5.
 A student may withdraw from a course without charge through the fourth Friday of the semester.
 Courses dropped after that time shall be subject to the established fee per course.
 In either case, the -ADD/DROP REQUEST FORM (see form in the Appendix) must be completed. - 6.
-When an instructor believes a student may be in the wrong level of a course, he/she may recommend a change.
-The student's department chair or division dean and the new course instructor must concur in order to make the change.
-In this case, a student may change from one course to another up to the end of the third week of classes by completing the -ROSTER CORRECTION FORM I (see form in the Appendix).
+When an instructor believes a student may be in the wrong level of a course, they may recommend a change.
+The student's school dean and the new course instructor must concur in order to make the change.
+In this case, a student may change from one course to another up to the end of the third week of classes by completing the -ROSTER CORRECTION FORM (see form in the Appendix). - 7.
+Other roster corrections can be made at any time during the semester by completing the ROSTER CORRECTION FORM (see form in the Appendix).
+The intent of this policy is to allow administrative changes to a student schedule as deemed appropriate by the school dean and with the approval of the faculty involved.